 Juniper Hotel

-This is one of the best places to stay in Banff that is close to downtown, but not actually located in downtown Banff.
-Juniper Hotel is about 2 kilometers from Banff Avenue, and 6 kilometers from Mount Norquay Ski Resort.
-It is set on a hill, perched above the Trans-Canada highway, and surrounded by mountains, particularly the views of Mount Norquay are stunning from the hotel.
+Juniper is relatively close to downtown Banff but not actually located in Downtown Banff.
+Juniper Hotel is about 2 kilometers from Banff Avenue and 6 kilometers from Mount Norquay Ski Resort.
+It is set on a hill, perched above the Trans-Canada highway, and surrounded by mountains.

 Sulphur Mountain Area

 Sulphur Mountain is near Downtown Banff but is across the Bow River Bridge and up a long steep road.
-While you can walk to Banff Ave from Sulphur Mountain, it may be easier to take a car.
+While you can walk to Banff Ave from Sulphur Mountain, it may be easier to take a car or the bus.
 Sulphur Mountain is the sight of the Banff Gondola and the Banff Hot Springs, two of the best things to do in Banff.

-There is really only one Banff hotel near Sulphur Mountain, and that is the Rimrock Resort, which is easily one of the most excellent hotels in the park.
+There is really only one Banff hotel near Sulphur Mountain, and that is the Rimrock Resort, which is easily one of the most luxurious hotels in the park.
 It’s a great option if you want easy access to the Town of Banff but wants to stay a little bit away from the hustle and bustle.
-It’s family and pet friendly and provides more affordable rates than Banff Springs.
+It’s family and pet-friendly and provides more affordable rates than Banff Springs.

 Where to Stay Near Sulphur Mountain?